 Early symptoms of cancer in males can include changes in bowel habits, the testicles, and urination.
 However, the signs will depend on the type of cancer.
 In some cases, symptoms do not appear until a later stage.

 Some people may not notice the early signs of cancer or may confuse them for symptoms of other conditions.
 Knowing which symptoms may indicate cancer can help a person get treatment sooner.

-Occasional changes in bowel habits can occur for a variety of reasons, and they are usually not a cause for concern.
+Occasional bowel habit changes can occur for various reasons and are usually not a cause for concern.

 Both hemorrhoids and colorectal cancer can cause itching, pain, rectal bleeding, and bloody stools.
 However, hemorrhoids tend to flare up and then get better, so symptoms may only appear intermittently.
 If a person experiences persistent or increased bleeding from the rectum, this may indicate cancer rather than hemorrhoids.